jonas089/Inpigritas-2020-deprecated/readme.md

    Revert Step 4 and remove all hashtags placed in that step replace "static" variables "genesis_hash" and "genesis_next_hash" with those who were output of Step 5
 ## Step 7:
+   cd into Node 1 and execute:
+   py node.py

+   cd into Node 2 and execute:
+   py node.py

+   open a 3rd terminal and cd into Node 1 (premine located), then execute a transaction through debugclient as follows: py debugcli.py
+   # INPUT
+   --> amount
+   --> recipient

+TESTING ENVIRONMENT SETUP SUCCESSFUL IF TRANSACTION ACCEPTED BY NETWORK